It is not easy being young, single, and Muslim in today’s world.

 Culturally-rigid Muslim elders need to let go of their hang-ups regarding the absolute taboo of discussing sex with the younger generation.
 Growing children need to be referred to the Quran and hadith regarding how to handle coming of age.
-They need to be told about the reality and nature of the sexual urges that will eventually be felt in their bodies, and how they should handle them.
+They need to be told about the reality of the sexual urges that will eventually be felt in their bodies.
+Then they should be advised on how to handle them.

 Training them to lower the gaze, and stay away from provocative scenes, company, and modes of entertainment, is very important for today’s youngsters to be able to successfully transition from childhood to young adulthood.

-Growing up, they shouldn’t be wrought with guilt for having normal desires that conservative culture makes them regard as “evil” and “dirty”.
+Growing up, they shouldn’t be wrought with guilt for having normal desires that conservative culture makes them regard as “evil”.

 Discuss the Damages Caused by Romantic Relationships & Adultery